aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

 The receiving side protocol:

-	1. Before receiving any packets, set up CAMERA_FRAME_DELAY buffers, each of CAMERA_FRAME_BUFFER_SIZE.
+	1. Before receiving any packets, set up CAMERA_FRAME_BUFFER_COUNT buffers, each of CAMERA_FRAME_BUFFER_SIZE.
 These buffers must be 'smart', in that each buffer records the timestamp of the frame it represents.
 Each buffer must also record the number of sections it has left to receive for the frame it represents.
-The next buffer must be recorded.
-When a buffer is full, the next buffer record must be updated to the next buffer.
-If the next buffer is currently holding a full frame, that frame is pushed to screen and the buffer is cleared.
-If that buffer is not full, it is discarded.
-	   Once the record reaches the last buffer, the first buffer is emptied to screen and the record is reset to the first buffer.
+The next "available" buffer must be recorded.
+When a buffer is full, the next buffer record must be updated to the next available buffer.
+If the next buffer has not yet been pushed to screen, then that frame is overwritten and dropped.
+Once the record reaches the last buffer, the record is reset to the first buffer.
 	2. A camera packet is received.
 If one of the buffers contains the timestamp of the packet, then the packet is providing another section of the frame within that buffer.
 Let P_s be the section index of the packet.
-Then the frame data of the packet is copied into the proper buffer at the offset CAMERA_PACKET_DATA_MAX_SIZE * P_s.
+Then the frame data of the packet is copied into the proper buffer at the offset CAMERA_PACKET_FRAME_DATA_MAX_SIZE * P_s.
 That buffer's remaining count is decremented.
 If the remaining count is equal to zero, the buffer is full and the frame has been fully received.
 	   If none of the buffers contain the timestamp of the packet, then a new frame is being received.
 The next available buffer must be reserved for this frame, and the next buffer record must be updated.

 Here is an example.
-Assume that CAMERA_FRAME_DELAY is 2.
+Assume that CAMERA_FRAME_BUFFER_COUNT is 2.
 Thus we have two buffers:

 	| BUFFER 0         |	| BUFFER 1         |
 	| Timestamp: 0     |    | Timestamp: 0     |